JanNitschke/svelte-css-rune/README.md

 `svelte-preprocess-cssmodules` is a great library if you require more extensive features.
 This library draws significant inspiration from it.

-While I initially created a pull request to add this feature to `svelte-preprocess-cssmodules`, this standalone library offers greater flexibility and simplicity
+While I initially created a pull request to add this feature to `svelte-preprocess-cssmodules`, I decided to create this separate library for a more focused and simpler approach.

 # License